function0xMarki/snov-bot-Discord_SYS/README.md

 # SNOV-bot

-SNOV-bot is a bot designed to verify Syscoin sentry node holders and allow them access to a specific private channel in a Discord server.
-It does this by checking if the user has made a collateral transaction and then having them sign a message in the Syscoin QT wallet to prove that they own the collateral address, once this is complete the user is permitted access to the private channel.
-Each user's collateral will be checked daily and if it is moved then the access to the private channel will be revoked for that user.
+SNOV-bot is a bot designed to verify Syscoin sentry node holders and allow them access to specific private channels in a Discord server.
+It does this by checking if the user has made a collateral transaction and then having them sign a message in the Syscoin QT wallet to prove that they own the collateral address, once this is complete the user is permitted access to the private channels.
+Each user's collateral will be checked daily and if it is moved then the access to the private channels will be revoked for that user.

 ## Discord app creation
 1. Create an app on the [Discord Developers](https://discord.com/developers/applications) site.